 Payment History: 35%

 Are you making your payments on time?
 Have you missed a few, or are you habitually late?
 This is the category that most people assume is the reason they have a bad credit score, but that may not necessarily be the case.

 You know that if you miss payments your score gets damaged and that it also doesn’t help if all of your credit cards are maxed out.
 But if you know those things aren’t the issue, you need to look elsewhere.
 One thing that people often don’t think about are credit inquiries.

-A credit inquiry is when a financial institution checks your credit score.
+A credit inquiry is when a creditor checks your credit score.
 This happens when you apply for an auto loan, a mortgage, a new credit card, or a student, business, or personal loan.

-Having one institution look isn’t a big deal, but when multiple places are looking into you it can significantly lower your score.
+Applying for one loan isn’t a big deal, but when multiple creditors are pulling your credit it can significantly lower your credit score.
 Why?
 It suggests that you are in dire straights and really need the money.
-If you need money so badly it will cause banks or institutions to wonder if you even have the ability to pay them back.
+If you need money so badly, it will cause creditors to wonder if you even have the ability to pay them back.

-To save yourself a future headache, never apply to multiple lenders at once, especially if it’s for different types of financing.
+To save yourself a future headache, never apply for multiple loans at once, especially if it’s for different types of financing.
 You don’t want to seem desperate.
 Another thing people often don’t think about is the age of their credit accounts.

 So think of your old credit cards as a village’s wise elders.
 They may not be the fastest, prettiest things in your wallet, but they have the most to say.
 The only exception is if you pay an annual fee for a particular card.

-If your credit score is low, it’s quite possible you have one or more derogatory marks.
-Typically derogatory marks are late payments, delinquencies, and charge-offs.
+If you have a bad credit score, it’s quite possible you have one or more derogatory marks.
+Typically, derogatory marks are late payments, delinquencies, and charge-offs.
 Usually, these stay on your credit report for seven years, but some items can stay for as long as ten.